 Over the last couple of years, analysts have speculated that this rapid rise in music streaming won’t last forever.
 Over in Europe, they’re already starting to see it.
 Last month, a study released by Multiscope, a Dutch market research firm, said that although music streaming in the Netherlands is high, with Spotify and YouTube being the top streaming services, there wasn’t much room for future growth.

 “It lies in the fact that those who aren’t already streaming, don’t particularly have any interest in doing so.
 It’s this decline in growth that could see the streaming industry suffer as a whole.
-Unless they think of innovative ways to get new users onboard, it could end up being an industry that eventually holts in terms of growth.”
+Unless they think of innovative ways to get new users onboard, it could end up being an industry that eventually holts in terms of growth.”he continued.

 We all know what happens when something stops growing; it begins to stagnate and will either head towards the rejuvenation route or will decline and fade from our memories.
 Unless the highly innovative minds at these streaming sites start to think of innovative ways to attract more market share, it could, unfortunately, be the beginning of the end for services such as Spotify, Apple Music, and Play Music.